Which European Airlines Allow Dogs in the Cabin in 2023?

 Myway Airlines is a very small airline operating in Georgia, servicing destinations including Tel Aviv.
 Pets are permitted to fly in the cabin on Myway Airlines flights.

-There’s a limit of two pets per flight, with a weight limit of 8kg, including the carrier bag.
-An advance booking is required and the pet will be charged as excess baggage rates.
+There’s a limit of two pets per flight, with a weight limit of 8kg, including the carrier bag, which should be no larger than 55 x 40 x 25cm.
+An advance booking is required and the pet will be charged at excess baggage rates.

 Click here for the pet policy.